-Teluk Duyung, known as Monkey Beach, is located in Penang National Park in the North-West corner of Penang Island.
+Teluk Duyung, known as Monkey Beach Penang, is located in Penang National Park in the north-west corner of Penang Island.

-For those wishing to camp here there is an official camp site near the beach.
+For those wishing to camp at Monkey beach, there is an official campsite near the beach.

 After registering at the parks office, enter the park and just follow the path along the coastline (flat and easy) for 1 km until you come to Sungai Tukun, where the path divides into two.

 Turning left here would take you on a short walk to the Canopy Walkway (Titian Kanopi - Note: you have to purchase Canopy Walkway tickets before you get here at the registration office) and eventually up over the hill to Pantai Kerachut (Kerachut Beach).

 After Sungai Tukun the pathway becomes a jungle path, so is a lot harder to walk along, going up and down over headlands with a few rocks and fallen down trees to negotiate.

 Nothing too bad, but if you are totally unfit it could cause you a few problems.

 After about 30 minutes you will reach the USM beach (Pantai Teluk Ailing) where the USM Research Station is located.